k-stz/tun-tap/ip-segment-tunnel-example/notes.md

 Nov 22 20:55:16 sao kernel: IPv4: martian source 10.0.2.33 from 10.0.0.1, on dev mytun
 Nov 22 20:55:18 sao kernel: IPv4: martian source 10.0.2.33 from 10.0.0.1, on dev mytun
 Nov 22 20:55:19 sao kernel: IPv4: martian source 10.0.2.33 from 10.0.0.1, on dev mytun
 ```
+Anyway after changing the source ip to something publicly routable like `200.1.2.3`, we don't see martian packets anymore but the packet still get dropped with reason:

+`IP_NOPROTO`

 ## drop reason: `NETFILTER_DROP`